 Knowledge is recognizing what you know and what you don't.

-Comparing this last one with the Dao De Jing's….
+Comparing this last statement with the Dao De Jing's….

 道可道，非常道。A way that can be the Way, is not the usual way.

 名可名，非常名。A name that can be a name, is an unusual name.

 His disciples went around the Warring States and spread these teachings.
 The Analects of Confucius is a book of pithy sayings attributed to Confucius and recorded by his disciples.
 For foreigners who want a taste of this Confucian philosophy, reading the Analects of Confucius is a good introduction since the statements are usually simple and like common sense.

 It is thought that after he died, two disciples became influential philosophers who introduced important conflicting ideas that it isn't recorded that Confucius taught himself.
 These were Mencius (孟子, 371–289) and Xun Zi (荀子, c300–237 BC).

 Mencius is said to be the writer of the Confucian text called Mencius that is an important collection of philosophical dialogues.
 He may have been a disciple of Confucius' own grandson.